Higher integrability for parabolic PDEs with generalized Orlicz growth: Introduction

 We would like to emphasize the novelty of our approach: \begin{itemize} \item As mentioned above, we provide a unified approach that covers not only the degenerate and singular cases but also intermediate situations that cannot be clearly classified into either category.
 In particular, in contrast with the double phase setting considered in \cite{KimKM23,KimS24}, our proof does not require distinguishing between cylinders according to their growth behavior.
 Therefore, we are able to present a simpler proof even when dealing with a more general class of growth conditions.
 We expect this to enable future extensions such as the study of bounded solutions following \cite{BarCM18, ColM15b} in the elliptic case. \item The Steklov average method, which is a standard tool to derive Caccioppoli-type estimates in parabolic problems, turns out to be unsuitable in the case of nonstandard growth.
 For this reason, the first paper \cite{KimKM23} on parabolic double phase problems ($\phi(z,s)=s^p+a(z)s^q$) assumed stronger a priori integrability of the solution, which then relaxed via Lipschitz truncation in \cite{KimKS25}, as mentioned above.
 The fundamental obstruction to the Steklov average in the nonstandard growth setting is that $\iint_{Q_{r,\rho}(x_0,t_0)} \phi(x,t,|Du|)\, dx\, dt \le 1$ does not imply an estimate $\int_{t_0-\rho}^{t_0+\rho} \phi(x,t,|Du|)\, dt \le M$ on thick time-slices.
 This prevents the use of an \aone{}-type property with respect to $t$.
 In this paper, we propose an alternative approach: the mollification with respect to both $x$ and $t$ variables simultaneously.
-The convergence of this approximation procedure is guaranteed by the parabolic version of the \aone{}-condition, see Section~\ref{sect:caccioppoli}. \item The proof of the reverse Hölder inequality presented in this paper is significantly simpler than previous arguments used in special cases.
-Unlike earlier approaches, it does not rely on the Gagliardo–Nirenberg interpolation inequality; instead, it is based only on the classical Sobolev–Poincaré inequality in the spatial variable $x$.
-Thus, our method offers an alternative approach that is new even in the standard $p$-growth case. \end{itemize}
+The convergence of this approximation procedure is guaranteed by the parabolic version of the \aone{}-condition, see Section~\ref{sect:caccioppoli}. \item We improve the higher integrability estimate in Theorem~\ref{thm:main} compared to the results for double phase problems, where $\phi(z,s)=s^p+ a(z)s^q$, in \cite{KimKM23, KimS24}.
+In those previous works, the constants $\epsilon$ and $c$ depend on $\|u\|_{L^\infty(0,T;L^2(\Omega))}$, whereas our estimate is independent of this norm.
+This improvement stems from an enhanced technique for obtaining the reverse H\"{o}lder inequality, specifically within the proof of Lemma~\ref{lem:poincare}.
+Furthermore, we extend the range of coefficients $a$ to $C^{1,\alpha}$ in $x$; see Remark~\ref{rem:borowski}. \end{itemize}

 The paper is organized as follows.
 In the next section, Section \ref{sect:preliminaries}, we introduce notation and results concerning Orlicz functions.
 Then in Section~\ref{sect:aone} we introduce our main condition regarding regularity in the $z$-direction, \aone{}, and show how it covers and unifies earlier results as special cases of this general framework.
 In Section~\ref{sect:caccioppoli}, we obtain a Caccioppoli inequality for our problem.
 In Section \ref{sect:inequalities}, we derive Sobolev--Poincar\'e and reverse H\"older inequalities.
 Finally in the last section, Section \ref{sect:proof}, we prove the main result, Theorem~\ref{thm:main}.